Why Visit Rajasthan? Rajasthan is also called “Land of Kings” and is one of India’s most colorful states.

 We started this 3 weeks in India itinerary in Delhi.

 Delhi can be quite overwhelming.
 That’s why we only spend one night in Delhi at the start of our trip.
 We reserved 2 more days to explore Delhi at the end of our trip.
 At that point, you will be acclimatized to the busy Indian city life and you will be able to truly enjoy the sights in old Delhi.

 Day 1- Delhi

 Things to do in Delhi

-Most information about the sights in Delhi is in our detailed post about Delhi but we will also briefly summarize them here.
+You can find more information about the best sights to visit in Delhi in our detailed post about Delhi but we will also briefly summarize them here.

 The key sights in central New Delhi are situated around old Delhi.
 Here you can visit Chandni Chowk which once used to be the largest market in India.
-Close by you will also find the Red Fort and the Jama Masjid mosque.
+Close by you will also find the Red Fort, one of the best forts of Rajasthan and the Jama Masjid mosque.